mitchellbpowell/website/p/about-site.md

 Software comes and goes, but text and images are more durable.

-I'm putting all this stuff up on my own domain rather than Wordpress or Blogspot or what have you because I don't want my content to depend on someone else's continuing to exist, and it lets me do this without adds.
+I'm putting all this stuff up on my own domain rather than Wordpress or Blogspot or what have you because I don't want my content to depend on someone else's website continuing to exist, and it lets me do this without ads.
 Likewise, I'm holding the site in an Amazon S3 bucket because S3 is likely to stick around, I don't have to worry about maintaining a physical server, and if S3 ever does go away or change I've got a static collection of files I need to move somewhere else in